 With this function we can get the error prompt for a particular field,

-.
+say food, with the expression: error-prompt(food).
 Thus to add the

 error messages to our interface we simply add an error-prompt

-expression next to each input
+expression next to each input field.

 <div>